tnVn1995/Convolutional-Neural-Network-with-Tensorflow/README.md

-# CNN-Keras
+# CNN - Tensorflow

-In this notebook, I'll use convolutional neural network (CNN) to predict whether an image show an injured or non-injured knee
+In this notebook, I'll use convolutional neural network (CNN) to predict whether an image shows an injured or non-injured knee.